dnlbowers/Vape-Store/DEPLOYMENT.md

        * Click "Save changes."
        * When back on the buckets permissions tab, scroll down to the "Access Control List" section and click "Edit."
        * enable "List" for "Everyone (public access)", tick the box to accept that "I understand the effects of these changes on my objects and buckets."  and click "Save changes."

+1. Create AWS Staticfiles User and assign to S3 Bucket:
+    * Create "User Group": -
+        * Click "Services" in the top left-hand corner of the landing page, click on "IAM" then click "User Groups."
+    * Click "Add user."
+    * Enter a user name:
+        * In the case of this project, I called the user "pp5-vapeshop-staticfiles"
+    * Select "Programmatic access" from the "Access type" drop-down menu.
+    * Click "Next: Permissions."
+    * Click "Attach existing policies directly."
+    * Search for "AmazonS3FullAccess" and tick the box next to it.
+    * Click "Next: Tags."
+    * Click "Next: Review."
+    * Click "Create user."
+    * Take note of the "Access key ID" and "Secret access key" as you will need these to connect to the bucket from Django.
+    * Click "Close."

 ### Creating Environmental Variables Locally